What does a National Trust membership cost in 2026?

 National Trust membership for seniors

-This discount isn’t automatically applied, just in case members want to continue paying the full amount.
+You'll need to manually request this discount as it isn't automatically applied, just in case members want to continue paying the full amount.
 Seeing as the National Trust are a charity that rely heavily on membership fees to keep running, skipping the discount means you can donate more money to their efforts.

 National Trust senior membership